Primary tabs

 Teaching

 The course is exclusively by research.
-The project and supervisor are determined during the application process.
-Prospective students must identify a potential supervisor (or supervisors) in the Department and discuss their potential project before applying.
-Supervisors and their research areas are listed on the Department of Genetics website on the Research Groups and Group Leaders pages.
+The project and Supervisor are determined during the application process.
+Prospective students must identify a potential Supervisor (or supervisors) in the department and discuss their potential project with their intended Supervisor(s) before applying.
+Supervisors and their research areas are listed on the Department of Genetics website on the Research Groups page.

-All students on this programme will be members of the University’s Postgraduate School of Life Sciences (PSLS) who offer a wide variety of core skills and professional development training.
+All students in this programme will be members of the University's Postgraduate School of Life Sciences (PSLS), which offers a wide variety of core skills and professional development training.
 Visit the Researcher Development page on the PSLS website for more information.

 ---|---|